wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 # Assemble nuclear rDNA (18S and 28S) from genomic data using BBmap and MITObim using a loop
-This workflow is in two parts.
+This workflow is in three parts.
 The first part will convert trimmed forward and reverse reads into a single interleaved file uisng BBmap.
 The second part will use the interleavd data and a user provided seed to assemble nuclear ribosomal sequences using MITObim.
+The third part will rename final conig files with sample IDs and pool them with the log files for each sample.

 ## Part 1
 ## Convert trimmed reads into interleaved format using BBmap